Energy conservation: Mandatory energy standards

 Energy standards are the primary way governments foster energy efficiency as a public good.
 A recognized standard-setting organization prepares a standard.
 Standards developed by recognized organizations are often used as the basis for the development and updating of building codes.
-They allow innovative approaches and techniques to achieve effective energy utilization and optimum building performance.
+They allow innovative approaches and techniques to achieve effective energy use and optimum building performance.
 Besides, it encourages cost-effective energy use of building components, including building envelope, lighting, HVAC, electrical installations, lift and escalator, and other equipment.
 Energy-efficiency standards have been expanded and strengthened for appliances, building equipment, and lighting.
 For example, appliances and equipment standards are being developed for a new range of devices, including reduction goals for "standby" power that keeps consumer electronic products in a ready-to-use mode.
 Some devices require certain levels of energy performance from a car, building, appliance, or other technical equipment.
 If the vehicle, building, appliance, or equipment does not meet these standards, there may be restrictions on its sale or rent.
 In the U.K., these are called "minimum energy efficiency standards" or MEES and were applied to privately rented accommodation in 2019.

 Energy codes and standards are vital in setting minimum energy-efficient design and construction requirements.
 Buildings should be developed following energy standards to save energy efficiently.
 They specify uniform requirements for new buildings, additions, and modifications.
 National organizations like the American Society of Heating, Refrigerating, and Air-Conditioning Engineers publish the standards (ASHRAE).
 State and municipal governments frequently use energy standards as the technical foundation for creating their energy regulations.
 Some energy standards are written in a mandatory and enforceable language, making it simple for governments to add the standards' provisions directly to their laws or regulations.

 The American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE) is a well-known example of a standard-making organization.
 This organization dates to the nineteenth century and is international in its membership (About ASHRAE 2018).
 Examples of ASHRAE standards that relate to energy conservation in the built environment are: